tormi/WunderWay/how/WunderReference.md

 Whether you're new to Wunder or a seasoned veteran it's unlikely that you'll know or remember everything.
 Here's a quick reference to point you in the right direction.

 If there is anything missing from this list that would help others, please add it yourself or send a brief email to SteveH.
+See [How to edit WunderWay](http://way.wunder.co.uk/how/how-edit-wunderway/)

 ## Your first day

 We’ll arrange for you to meet with your buddy for at least your first day.
-You’ll most likely work from The Hub, get yourself setup with equipment and access to whatever you need and get introduced to the rest of the WunderTeam.
+You’ll most likely work from The Hub, get yourself setup with equipment and access to whatever you need and get introduced to the rest of the [WunderTeam](http://way.wunder.co.uk/who/).

 ### Your buddy